 French 30 is a second-language course for non-Francophone students.
 There is no diploma examination for French 30.
 French Language Arts 30-1 is an advanced French course designed for students in an alternate French Language Arts program.
-If a student is enrolled in French Language Arts 30-1, he/she must write the French Language Arts 30-1 diploma examination in order to obtain a final course mark.
-Français 30-1 is a French language and literature course for students in Francophone programs.
-If a student is enrolled in Français 30-1, he/she must write the Français 30-1, he/she must write the Français 30-1 diploma examination in order to obtain a final course mark.
+If you are enrolled in French Language Arts 30-1, you must write the French Language Arts 30-1 diploma examination in order to obtain a final course mark.
+Français 30-1 is a French language and literature course for students in Français 30-1, you must write the Français 30-1 diploma examination in order to obtain a final course mark.

-What materials does a student need?
+What materials do I need?

-For all examinations, students are responsible for their own writing materials-pens, HB pencils, calculators, etc. Tear-out pages for rough work are provided in each biology, chemistry, mathematics, physics, and science examination booklet.
-For more information about the materials that are required and allowed for the writing of diploma examinations, please see the Security & Examination Rules section of the General Information Bulletin, which is available on the Alberta Education website at education. alberta.ca/admin/testing/diplomaexams/ diplomabulletin.aspx.
+For all examinations, you are responsible for your own writing materials-pens, HB pencils, calculators, etc. Tear-out pages for rough work are provided in each biology, chemistry, mathematics, physics, and science examination booklet.
+For more information about the materials that are required and allowed for the writing of diploma examinations, please see the Security & Examination Rules section of the General Information Bulletin, which is available on the Alberta Education website at education. alberta.ca/admin/testing/diplomaexams/diplomabulletin.aspx.

-Are there other examination rules a student needs to know?
+Are there other examination rules I need to know?

-There are very specific rules that students must follow when writing diploma examinations.
-These rules, and the consequences for not following them, are described in the Security & Examination Rules section of the General Information Bulletin, which is available on the Alberta Education website at education.alberta.ca/ admin/testing/diplomaexams/diplomabulletin. aspx.
+There are very specific rules that you must follow when writing diploma examinations.
+These rules, and the consequences for not following them, are described in the Security & Examination Rules section of the General Information Bulletin, which is available on the Alberta Education website at education. alberta.ca/admin/testing/diplomaexams/diplomabulletin.aspx.